junaidzm13/mini-interpreter-challenge/README.md

 #### Division

 `divide` function accepts two arguments of numeric type: dividend and divisor.
 Providing at least one argument of a type other than number will result in an error.
+If both operands are integer then it should perform integer division.
 Division by zero will result in an error.

 Example:
 ```